 (It’s so serious, that I get to quote it.)

 But, keep in mind that I have been teaching a few years and I have spent the past three years in the same grade level with the same team.
 I also only teach two subjects.
 So that is going to make things a little bit easier for me.

-I spend all my free time on Thursday planning.
-I use my conference for this, after school, lunch if I need to.
-In my first few years of teaching I would even bring my team lesson plans home with me and read them in the morning before I got in the car to go to work and then think on them during my drive to work.
+I use my conference for this, after school, and lunch if I need to.
+In my first few years of teaching, I would even bring my team lesson plans home with me and read them in the morning before I got in the car to go to work and then think about them during my drive to work.

 During those years I usually brought my planner home on Wednesday night and sat in front of the TV while I planned.
 (It made it a little bit more fun.)
 As the years have gone on, I have been able to shorten my time planning.